aa32555/YDBDoc/MultiLangProgGuide/goprogram.rst

         func CallMT(tptoken uint64, errstr *BufferT, retvallen uint32, rtnname string, rtnargs ...interface{}) (string, error)

-As a wrapper for the C function `ydb_ci_t() <https://docs.yottadb.com/ProgrammersGuide/extrout.html#ydb-ci-t>`_, the :code:`CallMT()` function is used to call M routines from Go, used when a single call to the function is anticipated. :code:`CallMT()` only supports read-only parameters at this time.
+As a wrapper for the C function `ydb_ci_t() <https://docs.yottadb.com/ProgrammersGuide/extrout.html#ydb-ci-t>`_, the :code:`CallMT()` function is used to call M routines from Go, used when a single call to the function is anticipated. :code:`CallMT()` only supports read-only parameters.

 - :code:`retvallen` needs to be of sufficient size to hold any value returned by the call.
 If the output value exceeds the buffer size, a SIG-11 failure is likely as it will overwrite adjacently allocated memory, damaging storage management headers.